 My mother loved this film when I was a child, so I wound up watching it by proxy, sneaking in the living room and peering over the back of the couch, giggling when Bruce Willis said his now iconic line "Yippie-ky-yay, Motherfucker."

 Alan Rickman was terrifying as Hans Guber, a German terrorist.
 He was unapologetically evil, a classic villain, complete with a set of moronic minions to sneer at and abuse.

 Dogma was a comedy about God being Alanis Morissette and not giving a shit.
-And really, who can deny that Alanis is a goddess?

 Because speaking would render the entirety of humanity into red matter, God must remain silent and let one of her angels be a voice.
 Metatron was that voice, a seraph played by Alan Rickman.